Mike Muir: Suicidal Tendencies

 Cited as one of the most important crossover thrash groups, Suicidal Tendencies was active until 1995, but reunited a year later.
 Suicidal Tendencies has been touring or playing selected shows almost every year, and until the 2013 release of their ninth studio album 13, they had not released an album containing new music in over a decade.
 Between the releases of Free Your Soul and Save My Mind and 13, however, the band had debuted new material on stage and through compilation releases on a regular basis.
+Their most recent album Still Cyco Punk After All These Years was released in 2018.

 Los Cycos

 Muir formed Los Cycos in 1984 during Suicidal's first year of their four-year recording hiatus.
 Current guitarist Jon Nelson left the group and Suicidal Tendencies were banned from playing L.A. shows, largely due to an incident at Perkins Palace where their audience tore out the first 10 rows, making it impossible for promoters to obtain insurance if Suicidal was on the bill.
 Muir started the label Suicidal Records with bassist Louiche Mayorga.
 Los Cycos originally consisted of Mike Muir (vocals), Bob Heathcote (bass), Anthony "Bob" Gallo (guitars) and Amery Smith (drums).
 After a few rehearsals, Amery Smith left the line up, along with bandmate Jon Nelson to start their own band (the Brood).
 Los Cycos eventually included: Grant Estes on lead guitar, Gallo went to (rhythm), and original choices Bob Heathcote and Amery Smith were replaced by Louiche Mayorga (bass) and No Mercy's Sal Troy (drums).
 Rehearsals continued in preparation for their debut recording for "Welcome to Venice" on Suicidal Records.
 With the final line-up established and two songs "It's Not Easy" and "A Little Each Day", Los Cycos was born.
 "Welcome to Venice" was the first record to be released on Suicidal Records, and the album also included local Venice, Los Angeles bands Suicidal Tendencies, Beowülf, No Mercy, and Excel.
 Unfortunately the original masters were lost in a fire and no effort has been made to release the material digitally.
 Mike Muir's vocals can be heard on the Suicidal Tendencies cut "Look Up...(The Boys are Back)" and the Los Cycos track "It's Not Easy".
 Grant Estes played all guitars on the recordings.